abhinav333/Logic-Cloning/README.md

 This folder contains VHDL codes for FPGA implementation.
 Briefly describe the purpose and functionality of the VHDL codes.
 Include any dependencies or tools required for FPGA synthesis.

 #### Example Structure:

+### 2. C++ Multipliers

+This folder contains C++ code related to multipliers.
+Provide information on the types of multipliers implemented and their functionality.
+Include any build or execution instructions.

+#### Example Structure:

+### 3. MIMO Simulation

+This folder contains files related to MIMO (Multiple Input, Multiple Output) simulation.
+Describe the simulation setup and goals.
+Include any necessary instructions for running the simulations.

+#### Example Structure:

+## Getting Started

+Provide instructions on how to get started with the project.
+Include information on installing dependencies, setting up the development environment, and running basic examples.

+## Contributing

+Explain how others can contribute to the project.
+Include guidelines for reporting issues, submitting pull requests, and any coding standards.

+## License

+Specify the project's license and include any relevant license information.